Information about long-distance trains running at night which offer sleeping accommodation.

 Accompanying dogs are only permitted in Sleeper Cabins providing the owner(s) has exclusive use of the cabin and pays the appropriate charge.
 There are special arrangements for guide dogs.
 Dogs and pets cannot be conveyed in the parcels accommodation.

-First Great Western Sleepers
+Great Western Railway Sleepers

 Animals may be conveyed if properly labelled and muzzled, and in suitable containers, in the parcels accommodation on payment of the appropriate charge.